christianclavet/naps2-cricri-edition/README.md

 - Changed interface with bigger icons.
 Was feeling too small on 4k screens and still look nice on 2k screens.
 - Reworked the menus workflow.
 Each command that is assigned to shortcuts are displayed, and there is some mouse over information.
 - When new pictures are received (import or scan) the display will scroll to the last visible line
+- Started "Darkmode" for the interface.
+This can be changed from the user in the menu (standard | darkmode).
+Mostly apply to the main interface for now.

 ### **Scanning**
+- The current used device is directly on the toolbar.
+If you change the device (F1, F2, F3, etc) the device will be changed for the current device.
+This behavior is different from Vanilla NAPS2
 - Added feature to rescan a page with a new image.
 You select the page and press the "scan" button.
 It will ask if you want to replace the image.
 This can also be used with the import feature.
 - Added feature to insert images between pages.
 You select the page that you want before the added picture and press the new button.
 - Barcodes are read from the application and displayed.
 Plan to later have metadata's and store theses (export and multi-projects).
 A single page barcode is supported for the moment.